 Working in cross-functional teams is always a challenge, particularly when carried out through digital means.
 It requires focus, understanding and commitment.
 However, as with most challenges the potential benefits it brings make it a challenge worth taking.

-At Digital Skills Academy, every participant gets the opportunity to work in a cross-functional virtual team (Coders, Managers, Marketers, Sales professionals and Designers working together).
+At Digital Skills Academy, every participant gets the opportunity to work in a cross-functional virtual team (Coders, Managers, Marketers, Sales professionals and Designers working together) on real world digital projects.
 This unique opportunity benefits each team member by providing them with shared experience and knowledge.
 Find out more about our cross-functional teams by joining our next live chat Q&A information webinar.